-If the fiberglass has been damaged and contains cracks, tears, or holes, use plastic sheeting and duct tape, if necessary, to prevent moisture from damaging the sidewall material or the interior of the coach.
+If the fiberglass has been damaged and contains cracks, tears, or holes, use plastic sheeting and duct tape, if necessary, to prevent moisture from damaging the sidewall material or the interior of the motorhome.

-Protective Film -If Equipped
+Protective Film

-Your coach may be equipped with a protective film to defend against everyday road hazards.
+Your motorhome may be equipped with a protective film to defend against everyday road hazards.
 This film creates a barrier against bugs, road grime, bird droppings, and other harmful elements.